open-covid-19/data/README.md

 # Open COVID-19 Dataset
-This repo contains free datasets of historical data related to COVID-19.
+This repository contains datasets of historical data related to COVID-19.

 ## Explore the data
 A simple visualization tool was built to explore the Open COVID-19 datasets: